Floods in Quebec and beyond: What’s the damage so far? A guide

 Homes destroyed

-As of Monday, nearly 1,900 homes were estimated to have been flooded, in about 130 municipalities from Quebec’s border with Ontario to the Gaspé peninsula in the east.
+As of Monday, the rains had flooded 2,426 residences in Quebec, forcing the evacuation of 1,520 people in almost 150 municipalities, from Quebec’s border with Ontario to the Gaspé peninsula in the east.

 One of the hardest-hit communities is Gatineau, Que., across the border with Ontario.
 As of Sunday, 380 residences were evacuated and officials wanted to evacuate another 900 homes.
 Montreal Mayor Denis Coderre said about 220 people in that city had been evacuated from their homes.